Which of the following best describes the primary focus of biolog... | Channels for Pearson+

 1

-Step 3: Analyze the first option: 'The study of living organisms and their interactions with the environment.'
-This aligns directly with the definition of biology and is likely the correct answer.
+Step 3: Similarly, eliminate 'The study of celestial bodies and the universe,' as this pertains to astronomy, and 'The study of Earth's physical structure and substances,' which is the focus of geology.

-Step 4: Evaluate the second option: 'The exploration of celestial bodies and the universe.'
-This pertains to astronomy, not biology, so it can be eliminated.
+Step 4: Recognize that the correct answer must align with the study of living organisms and their interactions with the environment, which is the central focus of biology.

-Step 5: Assess the third and fourth options: 'The analysis of chemical reactions in non-living matter' relates to chemistry, and 'The study of historical events and human societies' pertains to history or anthropology.
-Neither of these options aligns with the focus of biology, so they can also be eliminated.
+Step 5: Conclude that the correct answer is 'The study of living organisms and their interactions with the environment,' as it accurately describes the primary focus of biology.

 Watch next